Unemployment benefits | Our Services | KelaSkip to content

 You meet the work requirement on 30 September 2025, because at that point, you have accumulated 12 months of work history that counts towards the work requirement.

-As of 2 September 2024, you accumulate work history for the calendar month in which you are paid.
+You accumulate work history for the calendar month in which you are paid.
 However, there are some exceptions:

 • If you are paid late for reasons that have to do with your employer, your wages or salaries are recognised for the calendar month in which they were scheduled to be paid.